-The United States spends over two-and-a-half times more on health care than most of the world’s other developed nations.
-In fact, nearly 18 percent of our gross domestic product (GDP) each year goes to support the country’s health care systems.
-The percentage of the U.S. economy spent on health care for individuals ages 65 and older exceeds 5 percent — a proportion that is expected to double by 2030 and triple by 2050.
+The United States spends twice as much on health care as the rest of world’s developed nations.
+In fact, 18% of our gross domestic product (GDP) each year goes to support the country’s health care systems.
+The %age of the U.S. economy spent on health care for individuals ages 65 and older exceeds 5% — a proportion that is expected to double by 2030 and triple by 2050.

 Medicare has four parts:

 - Part A, which is free for most people, helps cover hospitalization, care in a skilled nursing facility, hospice care and some home health care.

 - Part B, which costs about $100 a month, covers outpatient services such as doctor’s visits, lab tests, preventive care, some surgeries, clinical trials, mental health care and durable medical equipment and supplies.

 - Part C, also known as Medicare Advantage, varies in cost and allows individuals to enroll in Medicare health plans sold by private insurance companies that contract with Medicare.

 - Part D helps cover prescription drug costs.

 The total amount a Medicare-covered senior may end up paying for his or her health care will depend on a variety of factors, including:

 - The kind of care and how often it is needed.

 - Whether a doctor agrees to charge the patient the same amount that Medicare will pay for a service.